- Michael Winterbottom

 Much as in real life, Coogan’s desperation to become a mainstream leading man leaves him losing roles to Michael Sheen, which he complains about and dwells upon in his long evening walks through empty fields, trying to get reception on his cell.
 His bad habits, such as sleeping with several hotel employees throughout the course of their voyage, weigh on him as he attempts to move beyond his former party lifestyle, but cannot.
 Meanwhile, Brydon has soft phone sex with his wife in the voice of Hugh Grant.
 Coogan’s solitary scenes suggest the Hamlet 2 star has dramatic weight behind him, but his pairing and undeniable, improvisational rapport with Brydon show he’ll always be a comedian at heart (what Brydon calls “the king of understatement”), regardless of his serious-minded aspirations.

-More than just a showcase for Coogan and Brydon’s ad-libbing, The Trip features Winterbottom’s appreciation of the English countryside and its literary association, captured in magnificent shots rarely seen outside of a Brontë Sister or Jane Austen adaptation.
+More than just a showcase for Coogan and Brydon’s ad-libbing, The Trip features Winterbottom’s appreciation of the English countryside and its literary associations, captured in magnificent shots rarely seen outside of a Brontë Sister or Jane Austen adaptation.
 Stops at the abodes of philosopher-poets Coleridge and Wordsworth incite many recitations, adding to Coogan’s somber mood and Brydon’s lack of seriousness.
 Of course, such scenes are punctuated with comedy, such as when Coogan attempts to enjoy a view but instead receives a little poetic justice courtesy of a talkative fellow climber.
-Filled with moments of poignancy and some of the funniest humor in recent memory, U.S. audiences may not grasp all the pointedly dry British humor, but those who do will immediately want to seek out the original miniseries for more.
+Filled with moments of poignancy and some of the most riotous moments in any film this year, U.S. audiences may not grasp all the pointedly dry British humor, but those who do will immediately want to seek out the original miniseries for more.